QWxleA/docs/pages/Hiccup.md

 	  ```
 - ### Making it look nice with CSS
 	- There are two ways to add **ids** and **classes** to your html elements.
 The first is the most straight forward, and easy to read, but a bit long:
-	- Hiccup provides a convenient shortcut for adding `id` and `class` attributes to an element.
-Instead of writing:
 	- ```clojure
-	  [:div {:id "email" :class "selected starred"} "..."]
+	  [:h3 {:id "mysearch" :class "underlined superpink"} "This is better looking Hiccup!"]
 	  ```
-	  -You can write:
+	- Hiccup also provides a convenient shorter way of writing:
 	- ```clojure
-	  [:div#email.selected.starred "..."]
+	  [:h3#mysearch.underlined.superpink "This is better looking Hiccup!"]
 	  ```
 	- As in CSS, the word after the "#" denotes the element's ID, and the word after each "." denotes the element's classes.
 	- There may be multiple classes, but there can only be one ID.
 Additionally, the ID must always come first, so `div#foo.bar` would work, but `div.foo#bar` would not.